Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 From there, wallets and other applications that need to display NFT details can grab the data and format or manipulate it appropriately.

-The purpose of the `bytecode` script in the corresponding BCMR is simply to serve as a key that unlocks the format of the NFT `commitment` data, places into a specific order and leaves it on the altstack.
+The purpose of the `bytecode` script in the corresponding BCMR is simply to serve as a key that unlocks the format of the NFT `commitment` data, places it into a specific order and leaves it on the altstack.

 This process allows a blockchain system to take an NFT, process it through a predefined script, and determine both its type and the various attributes or metadata it contains, based on how the data is arranged on the altstack after the script is run.
 This makes it possible to create NFTs that are more than just unique tokens; they can carry a range of data, making them suitable for more complex applications.